Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

 You will see your Facebook Pages listed.

-**7.** Select the Facebook Page you want to connect to your Nexmo account.
-Paste in your JWT when required.
+**7.** Select the Facebook Page you want to connect to your Nexmo account from the drop down list.

+**8.** Paste in your JWT in the box provided (2.
+Provide a valid JWT token).

+**9.** You will receive a message confirm successful subscription.

+At this point your Nexmo Account and this Facebook Page are linked.

+> **NOTE:** If at some point in the future you want to further link a specific application to this page you can now do this from the Dashboard on the External Accounts tab for the specific Messages and Dispatch application you want to link.